dotkernel/dot-controller/README.md

 ## Controller plugins

-Controllers support controller plugins, much like controllers in a ZF3 application.
+Controllers support controller plugins, much like controllers in a Laminas application.
 The module comes packed with a few common plugins, but you can extend controller functionality with your own plugins too.

 ### Usage